DatAasee Architecture Documentation

 | Cloud Deployability |

-To integrate into existing infrastructure and operation environments, a containered service is required. |
+To integrate into existing infrastructure and operation environments, a containerized service is required. |

 | Interoperability |

-Data pipelining is required to be compatible to existing systems such as databases. |
+Data pipelining is required to be compatible to existing database interfaces. |

 | Extensibility |